 My absolutely favourite jewellery designer!

 Sevan Bıçakçı is a famous Turkish jeweller of Armenian descent.
 He is one of the few renowned jewelers in Turkey and is known around the world.
-He is also known as the King of Rings and considered a “star jeweler” in Turkey.
+He is also known as the Lord of the Rings and considered a “star jeweler” in Turkey.
 His first personal collection, created in 2002 was inspired by the historical Grand Bazaar – Sultanahmet.
 Since then his unique designs that require intensive craftsmanship have been attracting the attention of collectors and the most famous clientele worldwide.
 He has an impressive store at Zorlu Center.
 Top of my bucket list!

 I saved the best for last!
 This is an experience not to be missed!
 I would personally go back just for that!
 The visit to the Kılıç Ali Paşa Hamamı.